betaflight/betaflight.com/docs/development/building/Building-in-Mac-OSX.md

 Try running `xcode-select --install` instead to trigger the popup.

-If that doesn't work, you'll need to install the XCode development environment [from the App Store][].
-After installation, open up XCode and enter its preferences menu.
+If that doesn't work, you'll need to install the Xcode development environment [from the App Store][].
+After installation, open up Xcode and enter its preferences menu.
 Go to the "downloads" tab and install the "command line tools" package.

 [from the app store]: https://itunes.apple.com/us/app/xcode/id497799835